 Today, at almost 3 years old, Ayden is such a healthy and non-picky eater.
 His favorite foods are chicken, fish, liver pate, eggs, cheese, yogurt, fruits, avocado, and eggs.
 He loves sauces and condiments like coconut aminos, guacamole, pesto, sauerkraut, mustard, homemade honey mustard, and ketchup.
-He hasn’t had any gluten yet but eats grains like rice, corn, and oats occasionally.
+Although he hasn’t had any gluten yet, he eats grains like rice, corn, and oats occasionally.

-He does have sugar once in a while.
-We bake cake or muffins about once a week and I like having organic lollipops on hand as a treat.
-We don’t label food as being good vs. bad or healthy vs. unhealthy.
+We have sugar once in a while.
+I like having organic lollipops on hand as a treat, and we enjoy baking together.
+I try not to label food as being good vs. bad or healthy vs. unhealthy.
 I’m just starting to teach him that certain foods have protein and that we need that every meal to grow strong.
 He’s learning that other foods like lollipops don’t help us grow as much as others, but we can still have them sometimes!

 My philosophy is to let him make his own food choices as much as possible.
-I typically choose the main dish, but he and I are happy when he chooses his sides, condiments, or how I cut his meat.
+I typically choose the main dish.
+He often chooses his sides, condiments, or how I cut his meat.
 He listens to his body and when he’s had enough he politely says “my belly is full.”
-I’m doing everything I can so that he can preserve that healthy relationship with food and his body as he grows up.
+I want to help him preserve that healthy relationship with food and his body as he grows up.

 Chelsea Says: “How he eats is very influenced by how I eat.”

 The introduction of solids happened to coincide with my very first round of Whole30.
 Looking back, I love that as I was beginning this transformational journey, it was a foundational time for my son as well.
 What I had on hand and therefore was offering him was all nutrient-dense, whole foods.
-I typically gave him larger pieces of things that he could gnaw on and explore under my supervision without the risk of choking.
+I typically gave him larger pieces of things that he could gnaw on and explore under my supervision.
 Some of his first whole foods were asparagus, pieces of meat, and mashed banana.

 Now, at age 3, my son is an awesome eater.
 Although we don’t keep a ton of processed or sugary foods around the house, I don’t stress when he has those types of foods.
-How he eats is very influenced by how I eat, and it’s interesting to see how my choices have shaped his tastes.
+How he eats is very influenced by how I eat.
+It’s interesting to see how my choices have shaped his tastes.
 For example, he doesn’t really like cheese, when I feel like the majority of his toddler friends love it!
-Although I don’t eat gluten or other grains, he does (as does my husband), and I haven’t seen any negative effects.
+Although I don’t eat gluten or other grains, he and my husband do.
+I haven’t seen any negative effects.

-I try not to have battles around meal times because that time is a sacred to me for connecting as a family.
+I try not to have battles around meal times.
+That time is a sacred to me for connecting as a family.
 If he’s refusing to eat, we don’t force it, but I won’t make him something different!
 If he’s hungry later we offer his dinner plate again or he can have raw veggies or fruits.

 Breakfast: Potatoes with Whole30 compliant breakfast meat, egg, or toast with almond butter